awesto/django-shop/docs/reference/search.rst

 from the menu navigation, we must disable its Menu visibility using the appropriate checkbox in the CMS page tree admin.

-We now change into the *Advanced Setting* of the page.There we set the page **ID** to ``shop-search-product``.
+We now change into the *Advanced Setting* of the page.
+There we set the page **ID** to "``shop-search-product``".
 This identifier is required, so that the search functionality knows where to render the search results.
-As **Application**, select *Catalog Search* from the drop-down menu.
+As **Application**, we select *Catalog Search* from the drop-down menu.
 This selects the `django-CMS apphook`_ provided by **django-SHOP** for its catalog search.

 .. note::
 	The apphook *Catalog Search* must be registered by the merchant implementation.
-Its just as simple as registering :class:`shop.cms_apphooks.CatalogSearchApp` using the
+It's just as simple as registering :class:`shop.cms_apphooks.CatalogSearchApp` using the
-	:method:`menus.menu_pool.menu_pool.apphook_pool.register`.
+	:meth:`menus.menu_pool.menu_pool.apphook_pool.register`.

 As a template use one with a placeholder large enough to render the search results.
 The default template shipped with **django-SHOP** usually is a good fit.

 Now save the page and change into **Structure** mode.
 There locate the placeholder named **Main Content** and add a Bootstrap Container plugin, followed by a Row and then a Column plugin.
-As child of that column, choose the **Search Results** plugin from section **Shop**.
-This plugin offers three pagination options:
+As leaf child of that column, choose the **Search Results** plugin from section **Shop**.
+This CMS plugin offers three pagination options:

 * **Manual Paginator**: If searching generates too many results, add a paginator on the bottom of the page.
 The customer may scroll through those pages manually.